Configure File Share Witness with USB Thumb Drive On #WindowsServer

 2) The Witness.log is under 1 KB in size and contains the membership information for the Cluster.

-You have now successfully configured a File Share Witness on a USB Thumb Drive, for the cluster hosting your workloads.
+You have now successfully configured a File Share Witness on a USB Thumb Drive for the cluster hosting your workloads.

 And that’s it.
 Enjoy Windows Server 2019!

-Thank you for reading my blog.
+Thank you for reading our blog.

 If you have any questions or feedback, please leave a comment.